tencentyun/intlcloud-documents/product/网络/云联网/购买指南/计费总览_intl.md

 - The monthly 95th percentile bandwidth peak：

-The average bandwidth value is taken every 5 minutes on each valid day, then the taken average bandwidth values are sorted in ascending order with the highest 5% of the values removed, and the next highest value is used as the monthly 95th percentile bandwidth peak.
+The average bandwidth values are collected every 5 minutes and sorted in a descending order.
+After discarding the highest 5% of values, the next highest value is recorded as the monthly 95th percentile bandwidth peak.

-**For example**, if you use CCN in June and there are 14 valid days when cross-region interconnection is realized between region A and B, then the number of statistical points per day is 288 (24 h * 60 min / 5 min), and the number of all statistical points in the 14 days are 4032 (14 days * 288/day).
-The bandwidth values of the 4032 statistical points are sorted in ascending order, and the highest 5% of points are removed (4032 * 0.05 = 201.6), so the bandwidth value of the 202nd point is the monthly 95th percentile bandwidth peak.
+**For example**, suppose you used CCN in June and there were 14 days of cross-regional interconnection between region A and B. Because there was one data point every 5 minutes, there were 288 data points in a day (60 min * 24 h / 5 min), and a total number of 4032 data points in 14 days  (14 days * 288).
+4032 data points are then sorted in a descending order according to corresponding bandwidth values, and the highest 5% are discarded (4032 * 0.05 = 201.6).
+Then the 202th data point's bandwidth value is deemed as the monthly 95th percentile bandwidth peak.

 - Valid day proportion: